 Dr Zali Yager

-Dr Zali Yager is Co-Executive director of The Embrace Collective, the health promotion charity she founded with 2020 Australian of the Year, Taryn Brumfitt that reaches 1 million Australian children with the Embrace message annually.
-After 20 years of research to figure out ‘what works’ to help people feel better about their bodies, Zali is now an Adjunct Associate Professor in the Institute for Health and Sport at Victoria University in Melbourne, she has published more than 60 academic papers on body image and spoken at conferences and universities all over the world.
-Zali is on a mission to create a world where no young people are held back by pressure and shame around their appearance and consults to a wide range of education, health promotion, sport, film, fashion, and corporate brands, organisations, and companies to make this happen.
+Dr Zali Yager is Co-Executive Director of The Embrace Collective, the health promotion charity she founded with 2023 Australian of the Year, Taryn Brumfitt which reaches one million Australian children annually.
+After 20 years of research to figure out ‘what works’ to help people feel better about their bodies, Zali is now an Adjunct Associate Professor in the Institute for Health and Sport at Victoria University in Melbourne.
+She has published more than 60 academic papers on body image and spoken at conferences and universities all over the world.
+Zali is on a mission to create a world where no young people are held back by pressure and shame around their appearance and consults to a wide range of education, health promotion, sport, film, fashion, and corporate companies to make this happen.

 You might also like